The Airnode

 It does not require the node operator to handle cryptocurrency at all.
 Its protocol is designed in a way that the requester covers all gas costs.

 One way to see Airnode is as a lightweight wrapper around a Web API that allows it to communicate with smart contract platforms with no overhead or payment token friction.
 Regarding the level of involvement required from the API provider, using Airnode can be likened to utilizing an API gateway that makes an API accessible over the Web, rather than operating a blockchain node as a side-business.
-In fact, our aim is for Airnode to become as ubiquitous and mundane for APIs as using an API gateway, which will make a vast variety of first-party oracles available to API3.
+The intent is for Airnode to become as ubiquitous and mundane for APIs as using an API gateway, which will make a vast variety of first-party oracles available to API3.

 API providers invest significant resources to build a highly available infrastructure.
-Then, it is important for the oracle node implementation to not contain single points of failure that may cause downtime.
-Existing solutions using third-party oracles depend on over-redundancy at the oracle level to cover for this, which results in excessive costs as mentioned in Section 3.3.
+It is important for the oracle node implementation to not contain single points of failure that may cause downtime.
+Existing solutions using third-party oracles depend on over-redundancy at the oracle level to cover for this, which results in excessive costs.
 API3 envisions each API to only be served by its first-party oracle, which means the redundancy has to be implemented at the level of the individual Airnode.
 The node being fully-serverless enables this to be done easily across different availability zones of a single cloud provider, or even across multiple cloud providers.
 It should also be mentioned that it will be possible to containerize Airnode and operate it on-premises, yet using the serverless version will be recommended for almost all use cases.

 Airnode is developed by the founding members of API3 and is now open-sourced.
 The software is feature-complete for current protocols, and further development will be funded by API3 in the form of grants.